theiscnp/Asset_Load_Controller/readme.md

 __Copy the built script from 'script_built.js' and insert it within a `<script>` tag in your document head.__

- - 'script_built.js' is built using `npm install && npm run build`
+ - 'script_built.js' is built using `npm install && npm run build`.

 __And then init and load your files like this:__